Calexico West Port of Entry: History

 There has been a border crossing at Calexico since the late 19th century.
 The area grew substantially when irrigation converted the barren Imperial Valley into fertile agricultural land.
 Irrigation happened as a direct result of a huge flood (combined with topsoil) in 1906 when the Colorado River burst its channel due to the California Development Company's poor engineering.
-Enter George Chaffey and his Imperial Land Company who solved the flood problem and laid out the towns of Calexico, El Centro, Imperial (among others) and in Mexico...
-Mexicali.
+Enter George Chaffey and his Imperial Land Company who solved the flood problem and laid out the towns of Calexico, El Centro, Imperial, and Mexicali.
 So with his work he was allowed to name the valley as the Imperial Valley.

 The historic border inspection station on Heffernan Avenue was built in 1933.
 It was listed on the U.S. National Register of Historic Places in 1992, and remains today as US government office space.
 In 1974, a new port of entry was built two blocks to the west, adjacent to the international rail crossing.
+In 2018, a new port of entry was opened next to the New River with modern installations, but for now is used for vehicles.
+The pedestrian port has not changed; however, there are plans to modernize the pedestrian port, including use of the old building of the first port of entry for a temporary pedestrian port to rebuild a new one.